zgompert/TimemaColorPatternTimeseries/README.md

 Also thinking about stripe vs green, I want to annotate TEs for each of our 34 *T. cristinae* genomes.
 I began by generating a new repeat library using repeatmodeler.
 I ran this on all the phased *T. cristinae* genomes and merged (via `vsearch`) those results with Victor's old library.
 I am now running repeatmasker.

-# Color and pattern time series

-We are using the *T. cristinae* time series data to test for evidence of rapid evolution combined with balanced processes/stasis at longer time scales.
-I initially was thinking about this in the context of predictability and ARMA models, but even a few gaps in the time series mess those up.
-So, instead I am focusing on how rates or change depend or don't on time (i.e., rate-scaling thinking).

 Here is a current hierarchical Bayesian version of the analysis: [R script](RatesCris25-err.R), [stan model](hlm2.stan).
 I am pretty happy with this.
 It even accounts for sampling error by simulating expected change by sampling error (binomial sampling based on the sample sizes).
 Note that for this, I subtract off the effects of sampling for individual repliecate simulations, set negative change to 0, and then take the mean across replicates.